by Leslie Layton

 “[Gridley residents] are so afraid to confront the same people they have seen forever,” said Ramos-McElroy.

 Still, it’s hard to grasp citizen outrage in Gridley without knowing the story of Paul Eckert, the city administrator and finance director who recently resigned.
 He had been hired to fill more than one position at a combined salary considered hefty in this valley town of 7,000 – in spite of what Bynum calls “red flags all over the place.”
 The abbreviated – and sanitized — version: Media reports say Eckert was arrested last month on suspicion of driving under the influence.
+(Update: The Butte County District Attorney’s Office said on Feb.
+5, 2021, that no charge would be filed because Eckert had been affected by a prescription medication, not alcohol.
+Sources said Eckert has continued to work part time on contract with the city.)

 One problem in Gridley, Bynum said, is that the city often waives developer fees and bears much of the cost of providing infrastructure for new development.
 Then, he says, it tries to “nickel and dime the people who can least afford it.”
 Mayor Johnson didn’t respond to a ChicoSol request for comment.